oxen-io/libsession-util/docs/config-merge-logic.md

 - strings, which are of max length 4096 bytes.
 - sets of one or more values, which may contain unique integer or string values (but not other sets or dicts).
 These must be sorted by integer or byte value for ints or strings, respectively;
-  integers sort before strings if a list contains both.
+  integers sort before strings if a set contains both.
 Sets must contain at least one value: empty sets are omitted from the encoded data.
 (Clients that need empty sets should either treat a missing set value as empty, or else use some other way of encoding "empty" vs "not-present" in the data.)